 Want to reach NC homeschoolers with your product or service?

-D. Kevin Brown and his wife Pam have been married twenty-three years and are parents of four children (two adopted from China).
-They have been homeschooling for seventeen years and have one married daughter (a homeschool graduate) and three more children still in the home.
+D. Kevin Brown and his wife, Pam, have been married twenty-four years and are parents of four children (two adopted from China) and have one grandchild.
+They have been homeschooling for eighteen years and have one married daughter (a homeschool graduate) and three children still in the home.
 Kevin pastors Mt.
-Pleasant Baptist Church in Wilkesboro, NC and has written, Rite of Passage for the Home and Church—Raising Christ-Centered Young Adults and To Date or Not to Date—What the Bible Says about Premarital Relationships.
+Pleasant Baptist Church in Wilkesboro, NC, and has written Rite of Passage for the Home and Church—Raising Christ-Centered Young Adults and To Date or Not to Date—What the Bible Says about Premarital Relationships.
 Brown has a passion to transfer the gospel and the principles of Scripture from one generation to the next.
 His books are thought-provoking and challenge families to consider whether the culture or the Bible is having a greater impact on the family.

 |Dads—Developing a Spiritual Vision for Your Family||2014 NCHE Annual Conference and Book Fair|